flaf/miscellaneous/puppet/modules/ceph/README.md

 boolean which tell if the node is a cluster node, or a client node or both.
 Depending on the case (cluster node or client node), the packages installed are a little different.
-And the main difference is:
+Of course, in a client node there will be no osd or mon daemon but another important difference is:

 * in a cluster node, all keyrings of the cluster are installed in the `/etc/ceph/` directory;